m-martinez/who_ldap/README.rst

 ``base_dn``                         Location to begin queries ``start_tls``       False           If set, initiates TLS on the connection ``attributes``                      LDAP attributes to use.
-                                    Can a comma-delitted list (e.g. uid,cn),
-                                    or a mapping list (e.g. cn=fullname,mail=email).
+                                    Can be a simple comma-delimited list (e.g. uid,cn), or a mapping list (e.g. cn=fullname,mail=email).
 ``filterstr``       (objectClass=*) A filter for the search ``flatten``         False           Cleans up LDAP values if they are not lists